georgepar/git-tutorial/README.md

 git push -f
 ```

-And create the PR as usual.
+And merge the PR as usual.

 ### Case 2: Branching out from an unmerged branch